 - 4) The total footprint, including cantilevered or similar overhanging extensions, of all principal and accessory structures is limited to a maximum of 1,500 square feet.
-This limitation shall not be altered by variance. - 5) All structures, except functionally water-dependent structures, are set back from the normal high-water line of a water body, tributary stream or upland edge of a wetland to the greatest practical extent, but not less than 100 75 feet, horizontal distance. , but not less than 100 feet from the normal high water line of great ponds and 75 feet from the normal high water line of other water bodies, tributary streams or the upland edge of a wetland.
-In determining the greatest practical extent, the Planning Board shall consider the depth of the lot, the slope of the land, the potential for soil erosion, the type and amount of vegetation to be removed, the proposed building site's elevation in regard to the flood-plain, and its proximity to moderate-value and high-value wetlands. - F. Expiration of Permit.
-Following the issuance of a permit, if no substantial start is made in construction or in the use of the property within two years of the date of the permit, the permit shall lapse and become void.
+This limitation shall not be altered by variance. - 5) All structures, except functionally water-dependent structures, are set back from the normal high-water line of a water body, tributary stream or upland edge of a wetland to the greatest practical extent, but not less than 75 feet, horizontal distance.
+In determining the greatest practical extent, the Planning Board shall consider the depth of the lot, the slope of the land, the potential for soil erosion, the type and amount of vegetation to be removed, the proposed building site's elevation in regard to the flood-plain, and its proximity to moderate-value and high-value wetlands. - A. Expiration of Permit.
 Permits shall expire one year from the date of issuance if a substantial start is not made in construction or in the use of the property during that period.
 If a substantial start is made within one year of the issuance of the permit, the applicant shall have one additional year to complete the project, at which time the permit shall expire. - G. Installation of Public Utility Service.
 A public utility, water district, sanitary district or any utility company of any kind may not install services to any new structure located in the shoreland zone unless written authorization attesting to the validity and currency of all local permits required under this or any previous Ordinance has been issued by the appropriate municipal officials or other written arrangements have been made between the municipal officials and the utility.
-Following installation of service, the company or district shall forward written authorization to the municipal officials, indicating that the installation has been completed.